-QBE operates a shared services centre in the Philippines as a centralised business processing centre for the purposes of achieving operational effectiveness and standardisation of processes across the Group.
+QBE operates a shared services centre in the Philippines as a centralised business processing centre for the purposes of achieving operational effectiveness and standardisation of processes.

-Group head office and regional head office services
+Group head office and divisional head office services

-The QBE Group operates across a broad geographical base, with ongoing opportunities to benefit from international and regional synergies.
-Group and regional head office locations in Sydney, New York and London operate on a collaborative basis to achieve international scale benefits and share knowledge and best practice for the benefit of all parts of the Group.
+QBE operates across a broad geographical base, with ongoing opportunities to benefit from international and divisional synergies.
+Group and divisional head office locations in Sydney, New York and London operate on a collaborative basis to achieve international scale benefits and share knowledge and best practice.